Linux: Diversity and why it's not an operating system

 This means that specialist developers from around the world contribute to each FOSS project either for free or through sponsorships from companies such as Canonical and Red Hat.

-Instead, the source code of the is not available to anyone but Microsoft developers and it is an offense to decompile or (reverse engineering, of crackers).
+In contrast, Windows source code is not available to anyone but Microsoft developers, and it is an offense to decompile or (reverse engineering, technique of ).

 So you can not build your own kernel for Windows, fix bugs, or distribute an enhanced version of Windows that you created.